wslyvh/useWeb3/README.md

 # useWeb3

-useWeb3 provides a manually curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.
+useWeb3 provides a curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.

 https://useweb3.xyz/